NextronSystems/analysis-cockpit-manual/administration/initial.rst

 Set Users and User Rights
 -------------------------

-The chapter :ref:`usage/basic-concepts:Understanding Users, Roles, Rights and Case Status` already described how to set up a 2-level analyst model for working with cases.
+The chapter :ref:`basic-concepts/permissions:understanding users, roles, rights and case status` already described how to set up a 2-level analyst model for working with cases.
 The roles defined in that section are non-administrative roles, meaning they are only allowed to access cases based on the respective status of